eqNj/eqN-PD2-Filter/README.md

 If ever so inclined, you can support my efforts by donating on [PayPal](https://www.paypal.com/donate/?business=65YT5QXDEURW8&no_recurring=0&currency_code=USD).

 The version known as 'eqN-All-In-One' in the game launcher includes all other versions of the filter, adjustable using the in-game settings.

+The version known as 'eqN-Potionless' is the same as "eqN-All-In-One", however it hides Super/Large Health and Mana potions after character level 75.

 To those interested: these filters are specially designed to be 100% functional with the in-game filter strictness setting "Show All Items" and will apply all filter aesthetic (item name and description) effects to every item.